CHNNet: An Artificial Neural Network With Connected Hidden Neurons: Theoretical Study

+Upon analyzing the inference and learning mechanisms of CHNNet, we found that it is expected to converge more rapidly than a conventional FNN.

+To simplify the analysis, we assume that the bias $b$ is a zero vector.
+Under this assumption, a conventional FNN employs a single learnable parameter $W_1$, while CHNNet employs two learnable parameters $W_1$ and $W_2$.
+Consider the local loss function $J_{c}$ associated with a hidden layer in CHNNet and $J_{f}$ associated with the corresponding hidden layer in a conventional FNN.
+At a given time step $t$ of the learning process, $J_{c}$ and $J_{f}$ are formulated as follows:

-where, $C_{F}(w^{t}_1,w^{t}_2)$ is the pre-activation of the hidden layer of CHNNet with weights $w^{t}_1$ and $w^{t}_2$ at time step $t$, $F_{F}(w^{t}_1)$ is the pre-activation of the hidden layer of the conventional FNN with weight $w^{t}_1$ at time step $t$, $f$ is the activation function and $O^{*}$ is the optimal output of the hidden layer.
+In equation (\ref{con1}), $z_c$ denotes the pre-activation output of a hidden layer of CHNNet, while in equation (\ref{con2}), $z_f$ denotes the pre-activation output of a hidden layer of a conventional FNN.
+In both equations, $o^{*}$ represents the optimal output of the hidden layer that the learning mechanism aims to determine.